PrestoCoder/SoftPoint_frontend_backend/softpoint-laravel/README.md

 ## Test Requirements

-- Write at least one feature test for each controller operation
+- One feature test for each controller operation
-- Display specific attributes for list and show operations
+- Displayed specific attributes for list and show operations
-- Display newly updated record for update operation
+- Displayed newly updated record for update operation
-- Display recently removed record for destroy operation
+- Displayed recently removed record for destroy operation

 ## Specifications

-- Laravel version: [Specify the Laravel version used]
 - Database: MySQL
-- Git Commit: Commit the code correctly, avoid squashing commits
-- Optional: Front-end using a JavaScript framework (e.g., React)

 ## Usage